dylan-lang/dylan-programming-book/source/inherit.rst

 Sometimes, more than one class precedence list is consistent with the procedure that we have outlined so far.
-Suppose, for example, that we had defined two additional classes, *<wheeled-vehicle>* and *<winged-vehicle>* , with the class relations illustrated in `See Expanded graph of vehicle classes that use multiple inheritance. <inherit.htm#17457>`_.
+Suppose, for example, that we had defined two additional classes, *<wheeled-vehicle>* and *<winged-vehicle>* , with the class relations illustrated in `Expanded graph of vehicle classes that use multiple inheritance. <inherit.htm#17457>`_.

 Expanded graph of vehicle classes that use multiple inheritance.